-First input delay is useful since the browser responding to a user interaction gives your users their first impressions about the responsiveness of your app.
+First input delay is useful since the browser responding to a user interaction gives users their first impressions about the responsiveness of your app.

 First input delay starts when the user first interacts with an element on the page, like clicking a button or hyperlink.
 It stops immediately after the browser is able to respond to the input, meaning that the browser isn't busy loading or parsing your content.

-This polyfill library is optional for Performance Monitoring integration.
+This polyfill library is optional for performance monitoring integration.

-public/index.html, then uncomment the following line.
+public/index.html file, then uncomment the following line.

 Performance Monitoring allows you to create custom traces.
 A custom trace is a report for the duration of an execution block in your app.
-You define the beginning and end of a custom trace using the APIs provided by the SDK.
+You define the start and end of a custom trace using the APIs provided by the SDK.

 // TODO: Create a custom trace to monitor image upload. const trace = firebase.performance().trace('saveImageMessage');